International Graduate Students

 Limited waivers may be granted to international graduate students who satisfy one of the criteria listed below:

-- Student studying in an approved exchange program.
+- Be a J-1 exchange student on an approved exchange program.

 If you determine that you satisfy one of the criteria for a waiver, you must purchase an insurance plan that meets all five of the following:

 - Medical benefits minimum of $100,000 USD per accident or illness